efipsom/efipsom.github.io/_pages/about.md

 ### Research areas

-I aim to create dexterous and safe robotic physical interactions with the environment or humans in unstructured scenarios by combining control methods and machine learning techniques.
+This lab aims to create dexterous and safe robotic physical interactions with the environment or humans in unstructured scenarios by combining control methods and machine learning techniques.
 * Stable object grasping and in-hand manipulation.
 * Human-inspired human-robot object handover strategies.
 * Control of flexible joint robots with variable elasticity.